 - Coffee and Refreshments – 10:30 am

-- View order of worship.
-If you will be on the phone we encourage you to keep a copy of the order of service handy, so that you will have the lyrics to sing along on hymns.
+- If you will only have audio, we encourage you to keep a copy of the order of service handy, so that you will have the words for unison prayers and hymns.

 Fellowship Hall, Fellowship Hall